tucats/gopackages/compiler/README.md

 import is a directory in the $EGO_PATH/lib location, then all the source files within that directory area read and processed as part of one package.

+## @template
+You can store away a named Go template as inline code.
+The template can reference any other templates defined.

+    @template hello "Greetings, {{.Name}}"

+The resulting templates are available to the template() function, whose first parameter is the template name and the second optional parameter is a record containing all the named values that might be substituted into the template.
+For example,

+     print strings.template(hello, { Name: "Tom"})

+This results in the string "Greetings, Tom" being printed on the stdout console.
+Note that `hello` becomes a global variable in the program, and is a pointer to the template that was previously compiled.
+This global value can only be used with template functions.